JYVSECTEC/containerized-grr/README.md

 ### Forewords

-This repository is built to contain all the necessary configuration files that are needed to deploy containerized GRR successfully.
+This repository contains all the necessary configuration files that are needed to deploy containerized GRR successfully.
 Please, leave an issue if you encounter any problems during or after deployment.

 ### Prerequisites